greenplum-db/gpdb/README.md

 ## xerces

-ORCA uses a customized version of xerces.
-For the most up-to-date way of building, see the README at the following repository:
+ORCA requires xerces 3.1 or gp-xerces.
+For the most up-to-date way of building gp-xerces, see the README at the following repository:

 * https://github.com/greenplum-db/gp-xerces